creachadair/repodeps/README.md

       repos.txt
    ```

    Depending how big your seed list is, this may take a while.
+Repositories
+   that require authentication will be skipped.

 3. Extract dependency information: